 Six: Email List

-One of the key places to gather email addresses is through your website.
-You have to directly ask people to sign up for your email list as it’s not something they really think to do.
-You have to follow it up by sending out a newsletter at least once a month.
-It promotes engagement from your email list, keeps them attentive to you, and keeps them in the know about what’s going on.
-Creating a free download in exchange for an email is a great incentive to get people to sign up.
+One key place to gather email addresses is through your website.
+You must directly ask people to sign up for your email list, as it’s not something they think to do.
+You must follow up by sending out an email at least once a month.

 Seven: Your Contact